-This short write-up is written by Mr. Aanish Aggarwal from West Bengal National University of Juridical Sciences.
+This short write-up on “Shamsul Huda Bakavi v.
+State of Madras and Ors.” is written by Mr. Aanish Aggarwal from West Bengal National University of Juridical Sciences.

 - Shamsul Huda Bakavi was a protestor who was protesting against the Citizenship Amendment Act (CAA), 2019 on a public road without any prior permission from concerned authority.